bigeasy/interrupt/diary.md

+## Sat Dec 12 01:43:28 CST 2020

+Going to break my Issues streak.
+No longer going to maintain a GitHub Issue for reference and take the time and attention spared and use it to focus on documentation.
+If it gets to where I'm actually managing an open source project that requires coordinating many different contributors, I'll develop the habits that faciliate that coordination.
+Currently, I'm burning up hours because of the spread of NPM dependencies.
+If I update an upstream dependency I have to recursively update the dependencies listing of the dependents which means updating `package.json` and creating a throw away issue that is immediately closed.
+I'm always looking up issues to reference when I make a commit.
+I'm more likely to write a detailed commit message, keeping a journal of changes if I'm not spending all this time building this index that I never use.

+Could still maintain cross-references using hyperlinks to GitHub releases.
+If they go away because GitHub goes away and that history is broken I wouldn't miss it.
+Really, all this should be designed to allow me to reach a point where I'm supporting an open source community, and that may never happen.
+It may never happen because I'm too busy with this cargo cult behavior.
+It may never happen because when it happens I find that it nothing that I can afford to do.

 ## Sat Dec 12 01:16:15 CST 2020

 Here it is.
 All the effort to keep the `util.inspect` dump out of the fatal